 Who We Are

 Cameron University is a regional, public university serving Southwest Oklahoma and a global learning community.
 The university is governed by The Board of Regents of The University of Oklahoma within a state system coordinated by the Oklahoma State Regents for Higher Education.
-Cameron University offers associate, baccalaureate, and master’s degree programs.
+Cameron University offers associate, baccalaureate, and master’s degree programs as well as undergraduate and graduate certificates.

 Cameron University provides a diverse and dynamic student body access to quality educational opportunities; fosters a student-centered academic environment that combines innovative classroom teaching with experiential learning; prepares students for professional success, responsible citizenship, life-long learning, and meaningful contributions to a rapidly changing world; and is a driving force in the cultural life and economic development of the region.